A Viable Dark Fluid Model: Introduction

 \section{Introduction}

 Recent cosmological observations favoring the scenario of spatially flat and accelerated universe.
-Observations come from Hubble diagram of SNe Ia supernovae are best fitted by spatially flat accelerated cosmological models \cite{per}-\cite{teg}.
-Besides, other observations from Cosmic Microwave Background Radiation (CMBR) and Baryon Acoustic Oscillation (BAO) are also strong evidences for this scenario \cite{bran}-\cite{rie}.
+Observations come from Hubble diagram of SNe Ia supernovae are best fitted by spatially flat accelerated cosmological models \cite{per} - \cite{teg}.
+Besides, other observations from Cosmic Microwave Background Radiation (CMBR) and Baryon Acoustic Oscillation (BAO) are also strong evidences for this scenario \cite{bran} - \cite{rie}.
 This currently observed speeding up expansion of the universe leads to the fact that there is a repulsive force acting in the universe space-time.

-According to our current understanding of the universe history, the radiation era was followed by a matter dominated era during which most of the universe structures like stars, galaxies and galaxy clusters we now observe was formed by gravitational instabilities.
-Through this phase of the universe evolution, a particular form of gravitating but non-baryonic form of matter is formed.
-This sort of matter which is non-relativistic does not interact with radiation, and so is called Dark Matter (DM).
+According to our current understanding of the universe history, the radiation era was followed by a matter dominated era during which most of the universe structures like stars, galaxies and galaxy clusters we now observe were formed by gravitational instabilities.
+Before these ordinary matter structures were formed, a particular form of gravitating but non-baryonic sort of matter structures was formed.
+This sort of matter which is non-relativistic does not interact with radiation, and so is called Cold Dark Matter (CDM).
+The perturbations of this dark matter (DM) collapse first because its particles don't couple to photons as they don't interact with them.
+Their gravitational potentials then guide for baryon collapse \cite{jaf} - \cite{low}.
 Late in this matter dominated phase, a new but very peculiar form of invisible and non-gravitating "matter" started to dominate.
 This sort of "matter" does not interact with baryons, radiations, or any other sort of visible matter.
 It is now known as Dark Energy (DE).

-Observational evidences show that, see for ex. \cite{per} and \cite{ries1}-\cite{tonr}, our universe at present contains approximately $4\%$ only of radiation and baryonic matter that is well known by the standard model of particle physics and can be detected in laboratory and so is considered visible.
+Observational evidences show that, see for ex. \cite{per} and \cite{ries1} - \cite{tonr}, our universe at present contains approximately $4\%$ only of radiation and baryonic matter that is well known by the standard model of particle physics and can be detected in laboratory and so is considered visible.
 While about $26\%$ is the non-baryonic dark matter.
 The rest of our universe content, which is about $70\%$ is the exotic component known as dark energy.
 As a result, this dominated dark energy component antigravitates leading to the present observed universe expansion.